pcengines/apu2-documentation/docs/generating_coreboot_support_logs.md

 and enter the correct user password.

-If there were no errors you should be able to connect to your slave device via SSH without entering user password.
+If there were no errors you should be able to connect to your target device via SSH without entering user password.

 Eg.: